-PL leads the Pledge of Allegiance PL calls Two! for Troop to lower salute
+PL calls for Scout salute Color Guard hoists (only) US flag swiftly PL leads the Pledge of Allegiance PL calls Two! for Troop to lower salute

 Color Guard displays the historic flag so the troop can see.

 By 1908, the United States of America had grown to encompass states from the Atlantic to the Pacific.
 Nearly all of the territory in between had also been recognized with state-hood.
 When Oklahoma joined the Union, the U.S. flag changed to include 46 stars, a design that would last for only four years and the administrations of two presidents, Theodore Roosevelt and William Taft.